 It was 4 p.m. that dreadful afternoon, just a week after my 24th birthday.
-Through the window of the post operative ward in the hospital where I lay, I could hear the siren of an ambulance entering the hospital compound with some other accident victim.
-The team of specialists who stood around me after examining me, informed my father and sister of their decision to amputate my right arm the following morning.
+Through the window of the post-operative ward in the hospital where I lay, I could hear the siren of an ambulance entering the hospital compound with some other accident victim.
+The team of specialists who stood around me after examining me informed my father and sister of their decision to amputate my right arm the following morning.

-My dad and my sister explained to me about the seriousness of the sepsis around my right shoulder which could affect my central nervous system and that the amputation of my right arm was the only way to save my life.
-I was also passing out frequently due to the excruciating pain, but I desparately tried to stay conscious.
+My dad and my sister explained to me the seriousness of the sepsis around my right shoulder which could affect my central nervous system and that the amputation of my right arm was the only way to save my life.
+I was also passing out frequently due to the excruciating pain, but I desperately tried to stay conscious.

 That night, as I lay on my hospital bed, I saw various scenes from my whole life flashing before me.
 I was too dazed but I tried to mentally prepare myself for the amputation.
 I continuously felt as if I was falling into some kind of a deep slumber but something told me that maybe that was the feeling of dying, and so I tried hard to stay awake.
 The heavy loss of blood had made me so weak that I fell asleep.

 My father woke up and explained to my friend about my accident.
-My friend asked my dad if he would be willing to sign the AMA (Against Medical Advice) document, and allow him to take me to another hospital where he would treat me.
+My friend asked my dad if he would be willing to sign the AMA (Against Medical Advice) document and allow him to take me to another hospital where he would treat me.
 He told my father that he would go for an I&D (incision and drainage) to remove the almost 800 ml of pus collected around my right shoulder and fight the severe infection with heavy antibiotics.
 My sister entered the room and was informed by my friend about the new idea to save my arm.
 I nodded, and I was confident.
 My friend warned me that the I&D procedure would hurt me a lot and that I would have to bear the pain.
 I agreed as I did not believe that the pain caused by the incision could be worse than the pain that I was already undergoing.

-A few days ago, a young man wrote to me requesting me for advice.
+A few days ago, a young man wrote to me requesting advice.
 He explained to me in detail about his hopeless financial situation and that he was contemplating suicide.
 He also tried to convince me that suicide was not an act of cowardice.
 To be honest, I would not say that suicides are cowards.
-It is absolute nonsense to say that cowards can commit suicide!
+It is not true to say that cowards can commit suicide!
 Committing suicide calls for extreme courage and great mental strength!
 Of course, there is one thing for sure — the person who commits suicide, is most certainly selfish and silly.
 In highly stressful situations, the thought of ending one’s life creeps in.
-But is that a solution is the question.
+But is that a solution is a question.
 Karma continues and the soul never dies.
 The soul is born again as ‘someone’ else, and the new negative Karma accumulated due to the act of suicide has to be again balanced.

-The planned suicide could be because the person in question was almost drowning in debts or maybe he or she feared being caught for some crime committed, and the dishonour that followed it.
+The planned suicide could be because the person in question was almost drowning in debt or maybe he or she feared being caught for some crime committed, and the dishonour that followed it.
 Those suffering from debt problems usually think that by dying their family would get enough money from the life insurance policy taken.
 There are others who know that life insurance companies do not pay when the insured commits suicide and hence they plan to either organise and execute an ‘accident’ or set up an attack on themselves and be killed by someone else.
-The suicide invariably does not think of the possibility of the planned accident ‘being successful’, but the goal of dying not being achieved.
+The suicide invariably does not think of the possibility of the planned accident being unsuccessful and the goal of dying not being achieved.
 Now that can be a terrible situation for anyone to be in.
 It is hard to imagine living in a persistent vegetative state, causing more and more trouble to near and dear ones than earlier, feeling terribly ashamed, and above all, not even being able to reattempt suicide due to the immobility caused by missing limbs.

 Thanks to my research of over two decades, I have noticed clear patterns in people’s lives.
-Siblings, who had the same kind of upbringing, went to the same school and had the same teachers, are totally different from each other.
+Siblings, who had the same kind of upbringing, went to the same school and had the same teachers are totally different from each other.
 That is because their souls carry different Karma.
 We need to remember that our birth is not something caused by us, but it happened.
 We brought nothing into this world.
 Nothing belongs to us.
 The soul descends into a tiny zygote.
 This zygote grows into a foetus, is born as a baby, lives as a child and an adult, and when the time comes, it dies.
-Our physical body is the only one thing that will stay with us until it dies, and everything else that we ‘possess’ does not belong to us.
+Our physical body is the only thing that will stay with us until it dies, and everything else that we ‘possess’ does not belong to us.

-In English and in certain Romance languages such as Latin, French, Spanish, Italian, etc., the other name for gift is present, présent or presente.
+In English and in certain Romance languages such as Latin, French, Spanish, Italian, etc., the other name for the word gift is present, présent or presente.
 Therefore, the present is a present.
 Let us be thankful for it and enjoy it.

 Life is a gift – live it.